JONSASSE/432-2018/slides/class05/README.md

 ## Announcements Before Class 05

 1. R Studio version 1.1.419 is now [available for download](https://www.rstudio.com/products/rstudio/download/#download).
-You probably want to do so.
+You probably want to do so, but, really, that's up to you.

 2. Homework 1 and Grading, in general.
     - The [Homework 1 Answer Sketch](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw1/README.md) is now available in R Markdown, HTML and PDF.